 The risk of Legionella is very low and is easily preventable.
-The biggest risk is if your home has been empty for more than one week without running water.
+The biggest risk is if your home has been empty or if the water systems have not been used for more than one week.

 There are a number of simple steps you can take to help keep yourself safe: